 What is the best laptop under $1,000?

-The best 2021 laptop that's less than $1,000 is the HP Envy 13, making it the best ultrabook on the market today for its price.
-Starting at $799, the new HP Envy 13 is our favorite sub-$1,000 thanks to its sleek, portable design, bright 4K and 1080p display options, and brilliantly fast performance.
+The best 2021 laptop that's less than $1,000 is the HP Envy 13 (2021), making it the best Ultrabook on the market today for its price.
+Starting at $849, the 11th Gen Intel CPU in this Envy 13 delivers faster performance and longer battery life than you’d expect from a sub-$1,000 laptop.

 In the case of the Asus ZenBook 13 UX325EA ($999 reviewed, $949 starting), the secret sauce is Intel’s new Tiger Lake chips.
 Under Intel’s new Evo initiative, Intel Tiger Lake chips offer more powerful performance, longer battery life, and the introduction of Thunderbolt 4 and Wi-Fi 6.
 Plus, you get the added bonus of the ZenBook’s beautiful yet durable chassis.